ecarnold24/Antibiotics/README.md

 Further details and explanations of the commands and functions available within the OpenPrescribingToolkit can be found within  OpenPrescribingToolkit_commands_Documentation.md.

 ## User Instructions for the OpenPrescribingToolkit

-These can be found here ...
+...

 ### Prerequisites

 ## Tutorial/test data for the OpenPrescribingToolkit

+These can be found within the OpenPrescribingToolkit_Output-examples.ipynb file

 These can be found here ...
 testing documentation notes from Ian: